Reviewed: April 2022

 In the process of undertaking our day-to-day work, CCS regularly has the need to collect and use information about people with whom we work – members, employees (current, past, and prospective), trustees, clients, consultants and suppliers.

-CCS acknowledges the rights of individuals as set out in the Data Protection Act 1998 and General Data Protection Regulation 2018, and we aim to respond promptly and appropriately to any Subject Access Request received.
+CCS acknowledges the rights of individuals as set out in the General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018 and we aim to respond promptly and appropriately to any Subject Access Request received.

-- the right of erasure – or ‘right to be forgotten’.
+- The right of erasure — Or ‘right to be forgotten’.
 Data subjects can request that their personal data is deleted.
-CCS has 30 days to determine whether this is applicable and respond.
-It is the responsibility of the DPO to ensure that data is erased appropriately.
+CCS has 30 days to determine whether this is applicable and despond.
+It is the responsibility of the DPO to ensure data is erased appropriately.

-- the right to data portability – this allows individuals to obtain and reuse their personal data for their own purposes across different services.
+- The right to data portability – this allows individuals to obtain and reuse their personal data tor their own purposes across different services.